Aug 31, 2020

 Nine out of ten consumers read reviews before purchasing a product or service.
 It’s become second nature to see what others are saying before trying something for ourselves.
 As a marketer, you can profit from this fact by including real customer opinions in your video ad.

-An example of this is the Hello Fresh video campaign, which shows a couple named Tre and Rich.
+An example of this is the Hello Fresh video campaign from 2017, which shows a couple named Tre and Rich.
 The video opens with Tre explaining why she started using the service and how it benefits their home.
 This marketing style is relatable and evokes an emotional response – two things that equal success in an advertisement.

 3. Keep It Short and Sweet